 At first I wanted to stop at every curve and twist of the road to take pictures.
 There was this need to share, to show this spectacular beauty to everyone I know.
 Photos from my iPhone can’t capture the depth and vastness of the views.
 The deep blue of the sky contrasting with snow capped mountains.
 Green forests, aspens blanketing the mountains with fiery displays of orange and yellow in the fall.

-Yesterday morning as we left the house we talked with anticipation about the big change.
-The change that will turn the shades of green to a mosaic of color as our leaves turn.
-We felt and smelled it, autumn is in the air.
+Yesterday morning I left the house with anticipation about the big change.
+The change that will turn the shades of green to a mosaic of color as the leaves turn.
+I felt and smelled it, autumn is in the air.
 Cooler air at night and during the day, heaters turned on now in the house.

-Then yesterday afternoon we could see it.
+Then yesterday afternoon I could see it.
 Leaves turning yellow.
 I’m like a kid with my nose pressed against the car window, filled with excitement.
 Look at that!
 Did you see those?

-We haven’t spotted a bear on our property.
-I think Steve is disappointed.
+I haven’t spotted a bear on our property.
+Yet.

-We know they are around, the neighbors told us they saw a bear in our driveway a week before we closed on our house last year.
+I know they are around, the neighbors told me they saw a bear in my driveway a week before we closed on my house last year.
 Great measures have been taken to protect Noodles, the dogs and the horses from bears.
 There are multiple strands of electric fence, sturdy panels and houses for the dogs and the pig to keep predators away.
 We have rifles in virtually every room.
 Just in case.

-We took down all of the hummingbird and bird feeders.
-We are careful not to leave food of any kind outside or in the cars.
-We don’t want to be on the restaurant tour for bears getting ready for hibernation.
-We read the articles about protecting our property from bears.
+I took down all of the hummingbird and bird feeders.
+I do not leave food of any kind outside or in the cars.
+I don’t want to be on the restaurant tour for bears getting ready for hibernation.
+I read the articles about protecting my property from bears.
 Don’t have lever type handles on your outside doors, the bears can open them.

 Last week I made gazpacho.
 As I chopped the vegetables I had a bowl for Noodle scraps and one for scraps that Noodles won’t eat.
 My pig is a picky pig, with a long list of vegetables that she will not eat.
 I think there is something profoundly hilarious that my family and friends will eat vegetables that my pig turns her snout up at.